sgarcia0206/comp122-f23/reference/TAC2mips.md

 ## Appendix

    1. "Continue" Statement
-      If your original Java code contains "continue" statement, the the simplistic method used to perform the Java -> Java TAC need to be augmented.
+      If your original Java code contains a "continue" statement, the the simplistic method used to perform the Java -> Java TAC transformation needs to be augmented.

-      Sample Java Code
+      Consider the following sample Java code
       ```java

       for (i=0; i <=10; i++) {